NovatecConsulting/BeanTest/README.md

 2. Add the dependency to your pom with *test* scope.

+3. Create a persistence unit called "beanTestPU" in your persistence.xml (it may be under src/test/resources/META-INF)

-3. Write a test similar to the ones in the examples using your production code.
+4. Write a test similar to the ones in the examples using your production code.

-4. Depending on your project structure, you might get an *UnsatisfiedResolutionException* if some classes are not available in your classpath.
+5. Depending on your project structure, you might get an *UnsatisfiedResolutionException* if some classes are not available in your classpath.
 You can solve this by providing a Mock (See the mock example for this).

 ## Why you should use it

 First of all, this approach is neither a replacement for unit nor integration tests.
 This approach is something in the middle.

 You should always write unit tests for essential business logic.

 You should always write integration tests to check that everything works as expected.

 So, why use this approach?
 Because you get the best of both worlds: You get the speed of unit tests with almost the coverage of integration tests and all this with minimal configuration and with standard and well known frameworks like JPA, CDI, Mockito and Junit.

 Since you don't need an application server for running your tests, you can integrate them in your normal unit test build process.
 In this way, you get almost integration test coverage in your normal builds.

 ### Requirements